rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 > We constantly strive to make TAP deployment easier and more resilient to physical environment differences.
 Currently, TAP validated prerequisites include:

-* Kilo (2015.1.0 or 2015.1.1) or Juno (2014.2.3) OpenStack
+* Kilo (Mieantis 7.0) or Juno (Mirantis 6.0) OpenStack
-    * Mirantis Juno release ships with Openstack 2014.2.1 - this is supported, but requires [workarounds](https://github.com/trustedanalytics/platform-wiki/wiki/Mirantis-OpenStack-Deployment#manual-steps)
+    * Mirantis 6.0 ships with Openstack 2014.2.1, which requires [workarounds](https://github.com/trustedanalytics/platform-wiki/wiki/Mirantis-OpenStack-Deployment#manual-steps)
 * Tenant with at least: 128vCPU, 256GB RAM, 2TB for Root, 2TB for Volumes
 * Networking (neutron) configured with dedicated 4 floating IPs (not limited to random DHCP)
     * 4 NICs per machine are needed with GRE networking